Johnhalk/jigsaw-movie-solo-work/README.md

 ### "That’ll do, pig, that’ll do" - Arthur Hoggett, Farmer
-Our pre-made stack in this repo is React, Express and MongoDb.
+Our stack in this repo is React, Express and MongoDb.
 The repo is split into 2 folders, front_end for the client side app and BackEnd for the server side.

 Clone it, have a look around, run ```npm i``` in both folders and get building safe in the knowledge that the config is done.